Installation

 moin index-create

-moin index-build
+moin welcome

 Or, if you have a moin 1.9.x wiki, convert it to moin 2: